Dragon Tail Plant (Epipremnum pinnatum) Indoor Care and Propagation Guide

 Pests

 The common pests in Dragon Tail Plant are spider mites and mealy bugs.
-Isolate the affected plant to prevent spread to other houseplants and treat it with Neem oil or Insecticidal soap.
+Isolate the affected plant to prevent spread to the rest of the plants.
+Treat it with neem oil or insecticidal soap as per the manufacturer's recommendations.

 Yellow leaves, leaf drop, rotting stems